akramnameemuddin/job-elevate/README.md

-# 🔍 Smart Employment Platform
+# 🔍 Smart Competency Platform

 > **An AI-powered job matching and upskilling platform that connects job seekers with personalized career opportunities and adaptive learning pathways.**